Contribute to the causes you care about with strategies that match your intentions.

 Or, consider gifting property to an organization of your choice and then using tax savings to fund a life insurance policy to benefit other beneficiaries.

 Create a de facto family foundation with no legal expenses or administrative and tax reporting requirements.
-Deduct contributions immediately, and make distributions to your favorite charities when you’re ready.
-The account can be invested and grow tax-free for as long as you want.
+Deduct contributions immediately, and recommend distributions to your favorite charities when you’re ready.
+The account can be invested and grow tax-free.

 Through “accelerated gifting” – a larger, upfront investment – you can contribute up to five years’ worth of gifts at one time per beneficiary*.
 Like any gift, individuals can give up to $15,000 per beneficiary; a couple can give $30,000.